-As of December 31, 2022, we employed 19,775 active full-time employees, of which approximately 1,630 in the United States and 590 in Canada were represented by labor unions.
+As of December 31, 2023, we employed 21,021 active full-time employees, of which approximately 1,571 in the United States and 654 in Canada were represented by labor unions.
 In response to the needs of our business, we also employ temporary and part-time employees.
-As of December 31, 2022, the total of all active employees, inclusive of the temporary and part time workforce, was approximately 20,260.
+As of December 31, 2023, the total of all active employees, inclusive of the temporary and part time workforce, was approximately 21,539.

 Our human capital objectives focus on the health and safety of our employees, employee development and training, fair and competitive compensation and benefits and business and hiring practices that support diversity and inclusion.
 Key metrics that management uses to measure these objectives include TRIR, voluntary turnover rates and time to job ready, all of which are monitored at all levels of the organization.
 We believe that our relationship with our employees is positive and we engage with our employees through periodic employee engagement surveys, and other mechanisms, to continue the development of these relationships.
 As part of our commitment to employee safety and quality customer service, we have an extensive compliance program and trained environmental, health and safety staff.
-We continually strive to invest in our employees through training programs, including training specifically aimed at workplace safety and cyber-security.
+We continually strive to invest in our employees through training programs, including training specifically aimed at workplace safety and cybersecurity.
 We provide the training and licensing necessary to maintain a skilled and experienced workforce.
-We also provide competitive compensation and benefit programs, including matching employee contributions towards retirement savings plans and covering annual healthcare cost increases.
+We also provide competitive compensation and benefit programs, including matching employee contributions towards certain retirement savings plans and health savings accounts.